echoromeo/hanobo/README.md

 ### Update configuration
 * Add the following to your Home Assistant configuration file:

-With discovery:
+Basic example with discovery:

       # Nobø Energy Control
       climate:
         - platform: nobo_hub
           host: 123 # You can use the 3 last digits if using discovery
-          # ...

-With explicit ip:
+Example with explicit ip:

       # Nobø Energy Control
       climate:
         - platform: nobo_hub
           host: 102000054137 # The full serial number
           ip_address: 192.168.1.30 # the IP of Hub
-          # ...

-Extra axample:
+All available options:

       # Nobø Energy Control
       climate: